Main Content

 Reversible Heat Pump

-This example shows a refrigeration cycle that can operate in a heat pump mode for heating and in an air conditioning mode for cooling.
+This example shows a refrigeration cycle that can operate in heat pump mode for heating and in air conditioning mode for cooling.
 The refrigerant is R-410A.
 The system consists of a compressor, an outdoor heat exchanger, an electronic expansion valve (EXV), an indoor heat exchanger, and an accumulator.
 A 4-way directional valve separates the compressor and accumulator from the rest of the system to control the refrigerant flow direction.

 The thermal load in this model is the house, which is represented as a volume of air in the moist air domain.
 A thermal network models heat transfer between the external environment and the air in the house via the walls, roof, and windows.
 Additionally, occupants and appliances generate heat inside the house.
 A fan circulates air between the house and the indoor heat exchanger.